PracticalAstronomyCrew/knowledgebase/docs/source/pm/p7-globular-cluster-radii.rst

 Can you answer these questions with your work?

-    * What is the surface brightness profile of your globlar cluster (or clusters)
+    * What is the surface brightness profile of your globlar cluster (or clusters)?
-    * What are the King model fit parameters for your cluster (or clusters)
+    * What are the King model fit parameters for your cluster (or clusters)?
-    * How does your measured core radius compare with published results
+    * How does your measured core radius compare with published results?

 Presenting your results:
 ^^^^^^^^^^^^^^^^^^^^^^^^